breser/git2consul/readme.md

 ##### Clients

 A client system should query Consul for the subset of the KV containing the data relevant to its operation.
 To extend the above example, our `foo_service` on the development network might subscribe to the KV root `vp_config/development/foo_service` and emit any changes to disk (via something like [fsconsul](https://github.com/ryanbreen/fsconsul)) or environment variables (via something like [envconsul](https://github.com/hashicorp/envconsul)).

-##### Future plans

-When Consul 0.4 ships, git2consul will be updated to support the ACL system.
-To preserve data integrity, only systems running git2consul should be given write access to the configuration KV store.

 ##### License